Fujifilm X-A3 vs Pentax 645Z

 |17.||YI M1||Y||stereo / mono||-||-||micro||2.0||Y||-||Y|

 It is notable that the X-A3 offers wifi support, while the 645Z does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Pentax 645Z (unlike the X-A3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the X-A3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-A3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-A3 was succeeded by the Fujifilm X-A5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-A3 or the Pentax 645Z – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.